 Their website reads “This duo are driven by their passion for innovative design, public art and mischievous intervention.
-Their pop-up installations never fail to turn heads, raise smiles and create epic scenes that shifts the mundane towards the surreal, the sublime and often the downright ridiculous.”
+Their pop-up installations never fail to turn heads, raise smiles and create epic scenes that shift the mundane towards the surreal, the sublime and often the downright ridiculous.”

 Links to Filthy Luker

 The artist states “Norman Gekko should be considered as a concept a collaborative project.
 To describe Norman Gekko as one artist is too simplistic.
-Of course there is an individual who produces the pieces of art but other people input into the works and enable the creative process.
+Of course, there is an individual who produces the pieces of art but other people input into the works and enable the creative process.
 So to define Norman Gekko in reference to gender, age or nationality would be missing the point.
 Norman Gekko works almost exclusively with found or recycled objects”